Sir David Amess: MPs' security being reviewed at pace, says Commons speaker

 The spending on such measures soared from £170,576 in 2015/16 to £4.5m two years later.

-The review of safety comes as Labour and the Liberal Democrats indicated they would not field candidates against the Conservatives when a by-election is held to find a new MP for Southend West.
+The review of safety comes as Labour and the Liberal Democrats said they would not field candidates against the Conservatives when a by-election is held to find a new MP for Southend West.
 No date has been set for any contest.

 It follows the precedent set after Ms Cox's death, when the other major parties opted not to stand in the subsequent by-election for her Batley and Spen seat.